anirudhprmar/word-grind/README.md

 - [ ]- record a demo video and update the landing page with demo video

 - [ ]- work on user profile
+- [ ]- gotta implement this Add a simple model to track learned words and streaks(words with learned true display them).
+Display progress on the calender.
 - [ ]- proper authenticaiton with better auth with polar integration (VERIFY PAYMENT OF BACKEND) also login with email using magic link
 - [ ]- if user cookie is detected then no need to show landing page redirect back to dashboard
 - [ ]- Set up Resend for daily vocab reminders or quiz prompts.
 Trigger emails on events like signup or streak milestones.